Jammy2211/PyAutoGalaxy/paper/paper.md

 # Statement of Need

-In the next decade, wide field surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer array are poised to observe images of _billions_ of galaxies.
+In the next decade, wide field surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array are poised to observe images of _billions_ of galaxies.
 Analysing these extremely large galaxy datasets demands advanced Bayesian model-fitting techniques which can scale-up in a fully automated manner.
 Equally, the James Webb Space Telescope, thirty-meter class ground telescopes and the square kilometer array radio interferometer will observe